metaplex-foundation/umi/docs/serializers.md

 The `bytes` method returns a `Serializer<Uint8Array>` which deserializes a `Uint8Array` into a... `Uint8Array`.
 Whilst this might seem a bit useless, it can be useful when composed into other serializers.
 For example, you could use it in a `struct` serializer to say that a particular field should be left unserialized.

-Very similarly to the `string` method, the `bytes` method contains a `size` option that configures how the size of the byte array is stored and restored.
+Very similar to the `string` method, the `bytes` method contains a `size` option that configures how the size of the byte array is stored and restored.
 The same size strategies are supported as for the `string` method except that the default size here is the `"variable"` strategy.
 To recap:
 - `NumberSerializer`: Uses a prefixed number serializer to store and restore the size of the byte array.
 - `number`: Uses a fixed size to store the byte array.
 - `"variable"`: Passes the buffer as-is when serializing and returns the remaining of the buffer when deserializing.
 Defaults behaviour.